Searching for Wheaton root canal information?

 The fee in our office differs depending on which tooth we are treating.
 Front teeth are always cheaper than back teeth because they are on average much easier.
 A back tooth that needs a root canal will cost around $1200-1300 in our office.
 When thinking of the cost, it’s important to find out what other procedures the dentist is recommending to keep the tooth.
 A build up, or post, and a crown will often be done after the root canal, especially when talking about a back tooth.
 A build up and crown will add $1,500-2,000 more to the cost of the procedure.
 To check out a fair fee for your zip code you can check fair health consumer website.

+Dr. Bauer is a licensed general dentist and is not a licensed specialist in endodontics so we can do both the root canal and your crown or build up filling at the same time.
 Give us a call today for a complimentary consult and evaluation of the area that is hurting you and let us get you out of pain.